atsui-bay1/helm-charts/charts/observability-pipelines-worker/README.md

     datadog/observability-pipelines-worker
 ```

-#### Create and provide a Secret that contains your Datadog API and Pipeline ID
+#### Create and provide a Secret that contains your Datadog API Key

 To create a Secret that contains your Datadog API key, replace the `<DATADOG_API_KEY>` below with the API key for your
 organization.
 This Secret is used in the manifest to deploy the Observability Pipelines Worker.